neves-gabriel/laBoleria-backend/README.md

 ---
 ## How it works

-This project is a Backend project (server folder)
+This project is a Backend project.

 ### Pre-requisites